TheOdinProject/curriculum/additional_resources/sublimetext_windows_CLI.md

 IF EXIST %ROOT_DIR%\Git\cmd SET PATH=%ROOT_DIR%\Git\cmd;%PATH%
 ```

 Right below that line, you need to insert some code that discloses the location of sublime_text.exe on your computer.
-For me, I used the following code:
+I used the following code:
 ```bat
 **SET PATH=C:\Program Files\Sublime Text 2;%PATH%**
 ```